-A parasite found in swimming pools is causing people to get sick, so here's how to stay safe
+A poop parasite found in pools is causing people to get sick — here's how to swim safely

 With summer underway, you may be tempted to cool off and go swimming in the closest pool you can find.
 Before hopping in, though, know that the U.S. Centers for Disease Control and Prevention (CDC) recently announced that illnesses caused by a fecal parasite found in swimming pools have been steadily on the rise.